 • Exceptions to the policy of no alcohol on campus may, from time to time, be permitted at the discretion of the President of the College.

-House Bill 280 establishes that anyone who is licensed to carry a handgun may do so – in a concealed manner only – anywhere on Georgia’s public college and university campuses, except in certain areas that are specifically listed in the law.
+Any lawful weapons carrier may carry a handgun may do so – in a concealed manner only – anywhere on Georgia’s public college and university campuses, except in certain areas that are specifically listed in the law.
 If an area of campus is not mentioned in one of those exceptions, license-holders may carry guns there.
 Unlike “campus carry” laws in some other states, HB 280 does not give colleges and universities in Georgia discretion to prohibit handguns on their campuses or to add any additional exceptions to the ability to carry handguns beyond those already contained in the law.

 Are handguns prohibited wherever enrolled high school students go while on campus?

 Handguns are prohibited in rooms and spaces that are being used for classes in which high school students are enrolled.
 Legal weapons holders may carry concealed handguns in other areas where those high school students may go while on campus.

 Can any faculty member or student ask the registrar whether high school students are enrolled in their classes?

 Can faculty members ask students to identify themselves if they are carrying handguns or ask students who carry handguns to take different classes?

 No. State law grants lawful weapons carriers the ability to carry handguns to public college and university classes (except those in which high school students are enrolled), and faculty members may not ask the individual to reveal that they are carrying concealed handguns or in any way discourage them from doing what they are legally allowed to do.

 Are faculty members responsible for announcing to their classes that guns are (or are not) prohibited because high school students are (or are not) enrolled?